-In the first half of 2022 we have seen pretty much a doubling of electricity prices with an expectation of further increases later in 2022 before a drop back in Spring of 2023 (but only to mid-2022 prices – so says Martin Lewis!).
+In the last year we have seen pretty much a doubling of electricity prices.
 This huge inflation in energy prices means that the payback period for technologies such as Solar PV and Battery Storage has effectively halved (subject to system size and the ability to use a large chunk of what you generate).

 Trusted Energy Solutions have been MCS certified PV installers for over 10 years – we know and understand the technologies, are honest about paybacks, and always operate with your objectives and best interests in mind.
 Contact us for a no obligation quote.

 Why use Solar PV Panels?

 There are many reasons for using Solar PV Panels in your home, as a new build or retrofit project.